Predicting Customer Churn using Machine Learning and AI

 In an earlier blog post, I introduced the concept of customer churn.
 Here, I’d like to dive into customer churn prediction in more detail and show how we can easily and simply use AI to predict customer churn.

 Generally, machine learning becomes valuable for customer churn when you have very large numbers of customers, typically in a B2C context.
-If you have two customers each year, the numbers will be far too small for any meaningful pattern to show up.
+If you have two or three customers each year, the numbers will be far too small for any meaningful pattern to show up.
 But thousands of customers are enough for there to be patterns that you can spot.

 I’ve included some steps in a Python code repository so that you can follow along and try out the ideas I describe in this article: https://github.com/fastdatascience/customer_churn/blob/main/04_train_churn_model.ipynb